mdn/content/files/en-us/web/api/animation/index.md

 - {{domxref("Animation.cancel()")}}
   - : Clears all {{domxref("KeyframeEffect", "keyframeEffects")}} caused by this animation and aborts its playback.
 - {{domxref("animation.commitStyles()")}}
-  - : Commits the end styling state of an animation to the element being animated, even after that animation has been removed.
-It will cause the end styling state to be written to the element being animated, in the form of properties inside a `style` attribute.
+  - : Commits the current styling state of an animation to the element being animated, even after that animation has been removed.
+It will cause the current styling state to be written to the element being animated, in the form of properties inside a `style` attribute.
 - {{domxref("Animation.finish()")}}
   - : Seeks either end of an animation, depending on whether the animation is playing or reversing.
 - {{domxref("Animation.pause()")}}